taikoxyz/taiko-mono/packages/protocol/deployments/mainnet-contract-logs-L1.md

   - Upgrade to `0x0468745A07de44A9a3138adAc35875ecaf7a20D5` @commit`2b483de` @tx`0x0bbf7d1258c646f41a02a92a55825b1ebfd3659577d0f2b57b462f8895e23a04`
   - Upgrade to `0xB9E1E58bcF33B79CcfF99c298963546a6c334388` @commit`d907359` @tx`0xdb5e926c96d112ce1389da77a927fba6c7d04a711839b9e14777530ebcf83914`
 - todo
-  - upgrade this contract for PR 17553
+  - upgrade this contract for PR 17553, and non-prover proposeBlock
   - upgrade for liveness bond change

 #### assignment_hook